 Making the Final Choice for Your Project

-Whether you are a large-scale metaverse development company or an indie software developer, you should not decide between Unity/Unreal lightly, so we suggest analyzing your project from both a business and technical standpoint, finding the common tissue that will make it easiest to connect to one of the two options.
+Whether you are a large-scale metaverse development company or an indie software developer, you should not decide between Unity/Unreal lightly.
+So we suggest analyzing your project from both a business and technical standpoint, finding the common tissue that will make it easiest to connect to one of the two options.
 As an additional reference, feel free to refer to these broad strokes of engine strengths and weaknesses:

 Get Started With Development